isomerpages/govtech-gobusiness/_FAQ/1b-tightenessential.md

 Yes.
 Activities that support online retail such as photoshoots and livestreaming may continue at retail stores/warehouse, as long as you have received a general exemption approval.
 However, these activities must be conducted expeditiously and retail stores must remain closed to walk-ins at all times.
 Retailers must also observe safe distancing measures at all times.

 #### **6. Are Traditional Chinese Medicine halls allowed to continue operations?**
-From  12 May 2020, all Traditional Chinese Medicine (TCM) medical halls  are allowed to resume operations.
+From  12 May 2020, all Traditional Chinese Medicine (TCM) halls are allowed to resume operations.

 #### **7. I am retailing mobile phones and accessories but provide predominantly repair services for handphones.
 Am I allowed to open only the repair services section?**
 Yes.
 Mobile phone shops which provide predominantly repair services can continue to operate.
 However, they are not allowed to sell handphones and accessories.